-Explanation: The ram is returning to its Upper Limit without having reached its Lower

-Limit or returning to its Lower Limit without having reached its Upper curtain interruption, the ram hitting something, etc. Verify that the Lower Limit set for Ram Position (see page 6-21) is a little higher than BDC, and adjust, if necessary.
+- Explanation: The ram is returning to its Upper Limit without having reached its Lower Limit or returning to its Lower Limit without having reached its Upper Limit. - Remedy: Check to see whether the upstroke or downstroke was prevented by a light curtain interruption, the ram hitting something, etc. Verify that the Lower Limit set for Ram Position (see page 6-22) is a little higher than BDC, and adjust, if necessary.
 Also verify that the ram Upper Limit is set a little lower than TDC, and adjust, if necessary.